pravega/p3_test_driver/README.rst

 A user will often want to run a large number of tests using the P3 Test Driver.
 Of course, this can be performed simply by typing out a very large JSON file describing all of the tests to run.
-However, a better approach is to programatically create the JSON file that describes all of the tests.
+However, a better approach is to programmatically create the JSON file that describes all of the tests.

 For an example, see the Python script tests/testgen_terasort_das.py.
 This will iterate over several